alexmyczko/autoexec.bat/Documents/debian-packaging.md

 Try running `decopy` to get started with a `debian/copyright`

+Installing build dependencies can be easily done with `apt build-dep .`

 You will find `licensecheck -r . | grep -v UNKNOWN` useful during the writing of `debian/copyright`.

 `$ debuild`